wasmCloud/wasmcloud.com/docs/cli/up.md

 #### --lattice-prefix
 Alias: `-x`.
-    A lattice prefix is a unique identifier for a lattice, and is frequently used within NATS topics to isolate messages from different lattices [env: WASMCLOUD_LATTICE_PREFIX=] [default: default]
+    A lattice name is a unique identifier for a lattice, and is frequently used within NATS topics to isolate messages from different lattices [env: WASMCLOUD_LATTICE_PREFIX=] [default: default]

 #### --host-seed
 The seed key (a printable 256-bit Ed25519 private key) used by this host to generate it's public key [env: WASMCLOUD_HOST_SEED=]